gohugoio/hugo/content/content-management/urls.md

 In addition to specifying permalink values in your site configuration for different content sections, Hugo provides even more granular control for individual pieces of content.

 Both `slug` and `url` can be defined in individual front matter.
-For more information on content destinations at build time, seee [Content Organization][contentorg].
+For more information on content destinations at build time, see [Content Organization][contentorg].

 ## Relative URLs